kiransalve/Machine-Learning-Tutorial/Feature Engineering/Encoding Catgorical Data/Ordinal Encoding/Read.md

 Categorical data has two types

-Nominal - States, Gender,Blood group, Department, City name, Product names Ordinal - Education (School, Degree, PHD), Grade Class (1st Class, 2nd Class, Fail), Size (S, M, L)
+Nominal - States, Gender,Blood group, Department, City name, Product names

+Ordinal - Education (School, Degree, PHD), Grade Class (1st Class, 2nd Class, Fail), Size (S, M, L)

 If Y (output column) is categorical (Yes/No) type we use label encoding.

 Ordinal Encoding is a technique used to convert ordinal categorical data into integers that reflect their natural order.

-When to Use:

-Use Ordinal Encoding when:

-The categories have a clear ranking

-You want to maintain the order in a machine learning model

-Let’s take an ordinal feature:

 Customer Satisfaction